brajeshwar/brajeshwar.github.io/_posts/2006/2006-08-07-keyframer-a-flash-animators-blog.md

----
-layout: post
-title: Keyframer - a Flash Animator's Blog
+# Keyframer - a Flash Animator's Blog
----

 Well, I wasn't aware that [Chris Georgenes](http://www.mudbubble.com/) was blogging.
 Chris is one of the best Flash animators of the world.
 Today, I saw a hit-back to my site from [Keyframer](http://www.keyframer.com/) and well, Chris had been blogging since March 2006.
 I once did asked if there are any more Flash Designers and Developers who are not blogging and he commented he was not.